Torom/BotLi/README.md

 WantedBy=multi-user.target
 ```

-If the service should run with matchmaking the `--matchmaking` flag must be appended at the end of the `ExecStart` line.
+If the service should run with matchmaking the `matchmaking` command must be appended at the end of the `ExecStart` line.

 **Note**: If you want the bot to run in matchmaking mode for a long time, it is recommended to set the `matchmaking` `delay` higher to avoid problems with the Lichess rate limit.
 I recommend the following formula: `delay = 430 - 2 * initial_time - 160 * increment`